vhscom/after-dark/README.md

 Additional theme-provided shortcodes at your disposal:

+- `privacytube` – It's YouTube.
+But without cookies and UI cruft.
 - `coub` - GIFs with sound.
 Think of it like YouTube for video loops.
 - `figure` - Similar to the Hugo built-in, but with [Intelligent Lazy Loading](#intelligent-lazy-loading), an adjusted caption title and smaller caption text.